 The city has set up a joint operations centre and a flood management task team to reduce the risk of any major flood disaster.

 Awareness programmes were set up throughout the city, particularly in flood-prone areas.

 These included Klipspruit, Eldorado South, Dube, Mofolo, Meadowlands, Braamfischerville, Orange Farm, Lenasia South, Florida Lake, Rivonia and Witkoppen Roads in Sunninghill, Stjwetla informal settlement along the Jukskei River, London Road in Alexandra and the Kaalrivier in Ivory Park.

-About 38 people died, and hundreds of homes were lost in floods which recently gripped parts of the country.
+About 38 people died and hundreds of homes were lost in floods that recently gripped parts of the country.